hamidgl/Web-Platform-Development-2-GCU/README.md

-# Web Development 2 coursework 2 web-healthy living
+# Web Development 2 coursework 2 web-healt tracker website
 An exercise tracker web to help student to set theirs weekly goals and workout achieviements

 ## Stake is